emissary-ingress/emissary/user-guide/getting-started.md

-# Deploying Ambassador to Kubernetes
+# Deploying Ambassador Edge Stack to Kubernetes

-In this tutorial, we'll walk through the process of deploying Ambassador in Kubernetes for ingress routing.
-Ambassador provides all the functionality of a traditional ingress controller (i.e., path-based routing) while exposing many additional capabilities such as [authentication](/user-guide/auth-tutorial), URL rewriting, CORS, rate limiting, and automatic metrics collection (the [mappings reference](/reference/mappings) contains a full list of supported options).
+In this tutorial, we'll walk through the process of deploying Ambassador Edge Stack in Kubernetes for ingress routing.
+Ambassador Edge Stack provides all the functionality of a traditional ingress controller (i.e., path-based routing) while exposing many additional capabilities such as [authentication](/user-guide/auth-tutorial), URL rewriting, CORS, rate limiting, and automatic metrics collection (the [mappings reference](/reference/mappings) contains a full list of supported options).
 For more background on Kubernetes ingress, [read this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d).

-Ambassador is designed to allow service authors to control how their service is published to the Internet.
-We accomplish this by permitting a wide range of annotations on the *service*, which Ambassador reads to configure its Envoy Proxy.
-Below, we'll use service annotations to configure Ambassador to map `/httpbin/` to `httpbin.org`.
+Ambassador Edge Stack is designed to allow service authors to control how their service is published to the Internet.
+We accomplish this by permitting a wide range of annotations on the *service*, which Ambassador Edge Stack reads to configure its Envoy Proxy.
+Below, we'll use service annotations to configure Ambassador Edge Stack to map `/httpbin/` to `httpbin.org`.

-## 1. Deploying Ambassador
+## 1. Deploying Ambassador Edge Stack

-To deploy Ambassador in your **default** namespace, first you need to check if Kubernetes has RBAC enabled:
+To deploy Ambassador Edge Stack in your **default** namespace, first you need to check if Kubernetes has RBAC enabled:

 ```shell
 kubectl cluster-info dump --namespace kube-system | grep authorization-mode